webmachinelearning/model-loader/README.md

 The model format could be:

-1. A set of operations with a graph
+1. A set of tensor operations with a graph
 2. Hardware-specific instructions
 3. An intermediate representation

+Recommended, in the long-term: 3.
+A near to mid-term solution could be 1.

 The most widely used open-source formats are PyTorch’s and TensorFlow’s.
 There’s also Keras, which is supported by TensorFlow, Theano, and CNTK.
 And there’s ONNX, which is intended to be convertible to and from other frameworks like